January 8, 2020

 There are several new inventions on the market to assist patients in practising good oral care at home.

 The newest invention is the development of smart toothbrushes.
-These can you’re your patients correctly measure the amount of time spent brushing.
+These can ensure your patients correctly measure the amount of time spent brushing.

 Newer models can even play games to keep the interest of children and help them learn good habits.